-- A Police and Crime Plan, reviewed and updated in February 2019 - Updates to every Police and Crime Panel meeting on the OPFCC Delivery Plan. - A Performance Management Framework, focused on achieving the objectives set out in the Plan. - Regular financial reporting for both the OPFCC and the CC, both of which have been developed during the year and this development will continue in 2019/20. - A Commissioning Framework to support the priorities for PFCC Commissioning. - Engagement in Value for Money benchmarking such as is conducted by HMICFRS. - Implementation of a Corporate Governance Framework for Victims Voice. - Internal and External Audits of Victims Voice.
+- A Police and Crime Plan, reviewed and updated in February 2019 - Updates to Police, Fire and Crime Panel meetings on the OPFCC Delivery Plan - A Performance Management Framework, focused on achieving the objectives set out in the Plan - Regular financial reporting for both the OPFCC and the CC

-• To supplement the JIAC meetings, workshops are held during the year to focus on key areas of risk or internal control and supplement the lead member approach.
+- A Commissioning Framework to support the priorities for PFCC Commissioning - Engagement in Value for Money benchmarking such as is conducted by HMICFRS - Implementation of a Corporate Governance Framework for Voice for Victims and Witnesses - Internal and External Audits of Voice for Victims and Witnesses - To supplement the JIAC meetings, workshops are held during the year to focus on key areas of risk or internal control and supplement the lead member approach. - A Joint Assistant Chief Officer has been appointed to lead the Enabling Services Programme and to provide strategic leadership of support services across Fire and Policing.

-A Collaboration Board is due to be established with the PFCC, Chief Constable and Chief Fire Officer.
-It will provide a structured approach to managing and monitoring collaboration opportunities between Fire and Policing which had previously been discussed at the Interoperability Board.
-A collaboration agreement is currently being finalised to support this.
+An Enabling Services Board has been established with representatives of the PFCC, and chaired on rotation by the Chief Constable and Chief Fire Officer.
+It provides a structured approach to managing and monitoring collaboration opportunities between Fire and Policing.
+A collaboration agreement is almost concluded and will be finalised in the near future.